-For the year 2013, there are five tax brackets:
+For the year 2023, there are many tax brackets:

-If you earn $50,000 in income in 2010, then you would be in the 32% marginal tax bracket and you would pay 32% of any additional dollar you made to the federal government.
+If you earn $50,000 in income, then you would be in the 30.5% marginal tax bracket and you would pay 30.5% of any additional dollar you made to the federal government.
 If you earn $100,000, then you would be in the 36% marginal tax bracket.